pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/deploy-w-proxy.md

 The diagram below gives a quick overview of the layout of services and pods when using a proxy.
 In particular, it details how Pachyderm listens to all inbound traffic on one port, then routes each call to the appropriate backend:![Infrastruture Recommendation](../images/infra-recommendations-with-proxy.png)

 !!!
 Note
-    See our [reference values.yaml](https://github.com/pachyderm/pachyderm/blob/{{ config.pach_branch }}/etc/helm/pachyderm/values.yaml#L744){target=_blank} for all available configurable fields of the proxy.
+    See our [reference values.yaml](https://github.com/pachyderm/pachyderm/blob/{{ config.pach_branch }}/etc/helm/pachyderm/values.yaml#L827){target=_blank} for all available configurable fields of the proxy.

 Before any deployment in production, we recommend reading the following section to [set up your production infrastructure](#deploy-pachyderm-in-production-with-a-proxy).

-Alternatively, you can skip those infrastructure prerequisites and make a [quick cloud installation](#quick-cloud-deployment-with-a-proxy) or jump to our [local deployment](#deploy-pachyderm-locally-with-a-proxy) section for the first encounter with Pachyderm.
+Alternatively, you can skip those infrastructure prerequisites and make a [quick cloud installation](#quick-cloud-deployment-with-a-proxy) or jump to our [local deployment](#deploy-pachyderm-locally-with-a-proxy) section for a first encounter with Pachyderm.

 ## Pachyderm General Infrastructure Recommendations